Train Biped Robot to Walk Using Reinforcement Learning Agents

 In the neutral 0 rad position, both of the legs are straight and the ankles are flat.

-The foot contact is modeled using the Spatial Contact Force (Simscape Multibody) block from Simscape Multibody.
+The foot contact is modeled using the Spatial Contact Force (Simscape Multibody) block.

 The agent can control 3 individual joints (ankle, knee, and hip) on both legs of the robot by applying torque signals from

-The environment provides 29 observations to the agent.
-The observations are:
+The environment provides the following 29 observations to the agent.

 Y (lateral) and Z (vertical) translations of the torso center of mass.
 The translation in the Z direction is normalized to a similar range as the other observations.